-A Zero Carbon Emissions Plan should show how the building, asset or organisation will facilitate reducing operational emissions over an agreed time-frame.
-This time-frame commitment is 2050 for the Victorian and NSW State governments, which is a good start.
+A Zero Carbon Emissions Plan should show how the building, asset or organisation will transition to reducing operational emissions over an agreed time-frame.
+This time-frame commitment is 2050 for all Australian state governments, which is a great start.
 Where possible developments and organisations should aim to reach this point sooner, perhaps 2025, 2030 or 2040.

 Reducing carbon emissions to zero by 2050 is a commitment to reduce emissions from 100% over 30 years.
 This equates to a reduction of 3.3% on baseline modelled (proposed) or actual energy figures in 2020.
 A commitment to reduce emissions to zero by 2040 equates to a reduction in emissions of 5% per year.
 These options are not a challenging commitment.
 In recent school projects we have worked on, commitments for installing PV panels will reduce electricity consumption by 17% in one year.